US Toll-free: 1-800-242-2434

 Includes breakfast and lunch.

-Day 13 - Livingstone, Zambia
+Day 12 - Livingstone, Zambia

 Livingstone itself is not a wildlife destination, but rather the current epicentre of adrenalin activities in Africa.
-There are a multitude of options to cater for all preferences (all payable locally and taken at your own risk), from bungee-jumping, jet-boating and white-water rafting to boat cruises, horse- and elephant-riding and helicopter flights over the Falls.
+There are a multitude of options to cater for all preferences (all payable locally and taken at your own risk), from bungee-jumping, jet-boating and white-water rafting to boat cruises, horse- or elephant-riding and helicopter flights over the Falls.
 Lunch and dinner for these two nights are at your own expense so that you're free to spend your days out and about enjoying the Victoria Falls area, or more quietly by the pool at the hotel.

 Includes breakfast.

-Day 14 - Flight to London
+Day 13 - Flight home

 Northern Botswana Safari